Good schools are important, but they are not enough.

 Understandably, safety from crime is another desired quality in family-friendly neighborhoods.
 Of course you want your family to be safe; but as far as property values are concerned – homes in safer neighborhoods are more highly sought after than their less-safe contenders and therefore, better for resale.

 Neighborhoods with predominantly owner-occupied, single family homes can also offer families that certain, je ne sais quoi.
-It may not be readily apparent, but these types of homes, in conjunction with other family-friendly elements, speak to stability and pride of ownership that you rarely see in neighborhoods dominated by renter-occupied homes.
+It may not be readily apparent, but these types of homes, in conjunction with other family-friendly elements coexisting in the same neighborhood, speak to stability and pride of ownership that you rarely see in neighborhoods dominated by renter-occupied homes.
 Home-owners tend to maintain their properties; they trim the shrubs, pluck the weeds, and keep up with the cosmetic and other repairs that the home requires – for the sake of their own investment.
+Single family homes also generally offer more yard space for kids to play.

 People who own their own homes as a general rule stay longer in the home than renters do.
-This means that you’ll have the opportunity to develop trustworthy friendships with your neighbors.
+This means that you’ll have a better opportunity to develop friendships with your neighbors.
 They are the folks next door – your dependable Mr. Feeney (Boy Meets World); your goodhearted Ned Flanders (The Simpsons); your partners-in-crime Fred and Ethel (I Love Lucy).
-Long-term neighbors like these are there when you need them; always offering an endless supply of milk or sugar, and there to supply your kids with bandages when they scruff up their knees playing road hockey.
-Neighborhoods with largely owner-occupied homes are often a key ingredient of a family-friendly environment.
+Long-term neighbors like these are there when you need them; always offering an endless supply of milk or sugar, and there to supply your kids with bandages when they scuff up their knees playing road hockey.
+Neighborhoods with predominately owner-occupied homes are one important ingredient in a family-friendly environment.
+But by themselves, they are not enough.

 NeighborhoodScout’s Family-Friendly friendly search will also find the neighborhoods that have large concentrations of other family households with school-aged children.
 Your kids will have plenty of playmates here, and you will have plenty of other parents to mingle with at the playground.
 Thanks to our unique, Family-Friendly algorithm, the other adults in the neighborhood are also more likely to have college degrees or even advanced degrees.
 So, when you feel drained from all the toys and cartoons, you’ll be able to surround yourself with other educated adults that can provide you with the social and intellectual stimulation you crave.